General terms and conditions

 Liability of MAES notary

-1. If one or more errors are made in the work performed in execution of the assignment given to MAES Notary, the total compensation payable to the Client(s) and third parties in respect of that work will be limited to the amount to which MAES Notary is entitled under the professional liability insurance policy taken out, plus MAES Notary's deductible under that insurance policy.
-The applicable Code of Professional Conduct and Ethics contains minimum standards that the insurance must meet.
+1. If one or more errors have been made in the work that is carried out in the execution of the assignment given to MAES notary, the total compensation to be paid to the Client(s) and third parties with regard to that work is limited to the amount to which MAES notary is entitled to payment on the basis of the professional liability insurance taken out, plus the deductible of MAES notary according to that insurance.
+The applicable professional and conduct rules include minimum standards that the insurance must meet.

-2. If MAES notary does not have any insurance coverage for the damage, liability is limited to a maximum amount of € 10,000.
+2. If MAES notary does not have any coverage under insurance for the damage, the liability is limited to an amount of up to € 10,000.

-3. The limitation of liability described in paragraph 1 also applies in the event that MAES notary is liable for errors made by third parties engaged by it or for the improper functioning of equipment, software, data files, registers or other items used by it in the execution of the assignment, without exception.
+3. The limitation of liability described in paragraph 1 also applies in case MAES notary is liable for errors by third parties engaged by MAES notary or for the improper functioning of equipment, software, databases, registers or other items used by it in the execution of the assignment, without exception.

-4. The limitation of liability as described in paragraph 1 also applies if MAES notary has wrongly refused its services and damage results from this.
+4. The limitation of liability as described in paragraph 1 also applies if MAES notary has wrongfully refused its services and damage results from this.

-5. Any right to compensation for damages shall in any event expire twelve months after the event from which the liability directly or indirectly arises; this does not exclude the provisions of Article 6:89 of the Dutch Civil Code.
+5. Any right to compensation shall in any case lapse twelve (12) months after the event from which the liability arises directly or indirectly; this does not exclude the provisions of Section 6:89 of the Dutch Civil Code.

-6. The limitation of liability as referred to in this article also applies if a message sent digitally is not transmitted and/or received correctly, completely or on time.
+6. The limitation of liability as referred to in this article also applies if a message sent digitally is not transmitted and/or received correctly or completely or on time.

-7. Any claim for damages cannot be brought against employees, civil-law notaries, shareholders and directors of MAES notary, and other persons working at, for or on behalf of MAES notary or with whom a partnership has been entered into, nor against directors of legal entities responsible for carrying out the work or with whom a partnership has been entered into.
+7. Any claim for damages cannot be brought against employees, civil-law notaries, shareholders and directors of MAES notary, and other persons who work at, for or on behalf of MAES notary or with whom a partnership has been entered into, nor against directors of legal entities that are responsible for carrying out the work or with which a partnership has been entered into.

 Article 7